Vice-Chancellor and President's Awards for Excellence - Operational Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 4. Policy statement

-4.1 The principal purpose of the Vice-Chancellor and President’s Awards for Excellence is to recognise and reward exceptional performance and achievements that contribute to the realisation of the University’s Strategic Plan and are aligned with the University’s values.
+4.1 The principal purpose of the Vice-Chancellor and President’s (VCP) Awards for Excellence is to recognise and reward exceptional performance and achievements that contribute to the realisation of the University’s Strategic Plan and are aligned with the University’s values.

 5. Principles